-Weeks since Injury Rehabilitation Plan 0-4 Wear the boot (if provided) or supportive footwear when walking.
+Weeks since Injury Rehabilitation Plan 0-4 Wear the boot all of the time when walking.
 You do not need to wear it in bed or when resting at home.
-Use the crutches to take some of the weight off your foot, if required.
-Start Stage 1 Exercises & Advice.
+Use the crutches to take some of the weight off your foot, as required.
+Start Stage 1 exercises & advice.
 4-6 Gradually discontinue using the boot and elbow crutches.
 Try walking around the house without them first.
 Wear the boot when walking longer distances outdoors.
-Move on to Stage 2 Exercises.
-6-12 Gradually resume normal activities as pain allows.
+Move on to Stage 2 exercises.
+6-12 Fracture should be largely united (healed).
+Gradually resume normal activities as pain allows.
 Heavier or more strenuous tasks, including long walks, may still be difficult and cause discomfort and swelling at this stage.
-Begin Stage 3 Exercises if required.
+Begin Stage 3 exercises if required.
 12+ Symptoms will continue to improve over the next few months.
-If you are still experiencing significant pain and / or stiffness please contact us for further advice / management .
+If you are still experiencing significant pain and / or stiffness please contact us for further advice / management.